 Even if you said something wrong, don’t punish yourself for it.
 Absolutely everyone makes mistakes.
 Don’t go back to that situation in your mind over and over again.
 Don’t exaggerate its value.
 Don’t overthink.

 How to overcome social anxiety before a job interview?

 Remember that the interviewer doesn’t know how anxious you are.
 They know only what you told them.
 Also, this person probably wants to impress you or at least just to do their job well.
 They are interested in you as an employee because you are a good candidate (and they can get a bonus for recruiting you).

 Don’t attach too much value to this job interview.
 Even if they decide not to hire you, it’s okay.
 It means that something better than that is waiting for you.
 Always keep your plan B in mind and you won’t seem desperate at a job interview.

+This is it for my tips on how to overcome social anxiety.
 Having mastered all of these skills, you will feel more at ease.
 Good luck, I hope my advice helps you just like it helped me.
 If you liked this article, please share it.